Driving lessons in Garforth, Swillington, Kippax, Crossgates, Rothwell.

 Tell me where you would find the information for the recommended tyre pressures for this car and how tyre pressures should be checked.

 Correct tyre pressure's can be found in the car owners handbook.
 Use a reliable tyre pressure gauge to check the pressures, normally when tyres are cold (don't forget to check the spare tyre and remember to refit valve caps once checked).
 Tyres can normally be checked and inflated using a foot pump, mini compressor or at most petrol stations using the public air dispenser, some air dispenser's are free but most require a minimal charge for a set period of use.
-Tyre pressure on my car is around 30lb per square inch (PSI).
+Tyre pressure on my car is around 30lb per square inch (PSI) or 2 bar.

 Tell me how you would check the tyres to ensure that they have sufficient tread depth and that their general condition is safe to use on the road.